What is Programming For Lovers?

 Web Designer

-Daphne is currently a master’s student in the Integrated Master’s in Computational Biology program at CMU and recently completed her Bachelor’s in Computational Biology and IDeATe: Design for Learning.
+Daphne is a master’s student in the Integrated Master’s in Computational Biology program at Carnegie Mellon University.
+She completed her undergraduate degrees in computational biology and IDeATe: Design for Learning at CMU.
 Her interests lie in developing machine learning methods to address biological problems, statistical genetics, designing accessible educational spaces, and science communication.

 Sophia Chen